danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 **Benefits of this alternative approach:**

-Captures essential skills that deeply impact projects, beyond writing working code: question asking, analytical thought, automated testing, engineering documentation, overall communication.
+Captures essential skills that impact projects, beyond writing working code such as analytical thought, automated testing, engineering documentation, and overall communication.

 Due to the dynamic nature of what questions the candidate may ask, the solution could be different for each candidate.
 This means the assessor doesn't know the exact solution at the start of the assignment.
 This can improve empathy for the candidate in the process because everyone is figuring out the solution as part of the process.
 This avoids the fixed mindset of this candidate got the solution correct, good or incorrect, bad.

 ### Add a Feature

-It's well known that engineers spend a lot more time reading code other people wrote to determine where their new code fits in, rather than starting from a blank slate.
+Engineers spend a lot more time reading code other people wrote to determine where their new code fits in, rather than starting from a blank slate.

 A variation on the previous assessment (again to be done asynchronously) is to send the candidate some working code.
 Then the assignment is to enhance it with a new feature (again, going through a round of clarifying question asking).
-This is testing for the real world skill of being able to analyze existing code, figure out what if anything can be re-used, and to integrate new code.

 If doing this, make sure to send the existing code in a language the candidate is familiar with.

 ### Fix a Bug